-An SAI dated December 28, 2023, is incorporated by reference into this Private Offering Memorandum.
-Additional information about the Fund and its investments is contained in the Fund's SAI and will be contained in Annual and Semi-Annual Reports to shareholders as they become available.
+An SAI dated February 27, 2025, is incorporated by reference into this Private Offering Memorandum.
+Additional information about the Fund and its investments is contained in the Fund's SAI, Annual and Semi-Annual Reports to shareholders and in Form N-CSR as they become available.
+In Form N-CSR, you will find, among other information, the Fund's annual and semi-annual financial statements.
 The Annual Report's Management's Discussion of Fund Performance discusses market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
 The SAI contains a description of the Fund's policies and procedures with respect to the disclosure of its portfolio securities.
+To obtain the SAI, Annual Report, Semi-Annual Report and other information, such as financial statements, without charge, to make inquiries or request e-delivery, call your financial intermediary or the Fund at 1-800-341-7400.
+You may also access the Fund's Private Offering Memorandum, SAI, Annual Report, Semi-Annual Report, financial statements and other information on the Fund's website at FederatedHermes.com/us/FundInformation.